-Sjolund MJ, Gonzalez Diaz P, Moreno-Villena JJ & Jump A (2017) Understanding the legacy of widespread population translocations on the post-glacial genetic 2 structure of the European beech, Fagus sylvatica L. (Forthcoming/Available Online), Journal of Biogeography.
+Sjolund MJ, Gonzalez Diaz P, Moreno-Villena JJ & Jump A (2017) Understanding the legacy of widespread population translocations on the post-glacial genetic 2 structure of the European beech, Fagus sylvatica L., Journal of Biogeography, 44 (11), pp. 2475-2487.

 Human impacts have shaped species ranges throughout the Holocene.
 The putative native range of beech, Fagus sylvatica, in Britain was obscured by its late post-glacial arrival and subsequent extensive management.
 We sought to differentiate the interacting effects of post-glacial colonization and anthropic impacts on the current genetic structure and diversity of beech by contrasting phylogeographic signals from putatively natural and translocated populations.